Contact Email

 The scarfed sections are glued and held in place with clamps alongside a large aluminum straight edge.

-A port view of the first 9mm laminate temporarily screwed and glued in place.
+A port view of the first 9mm blue gum laminate temporarily screwed and glued in place.

 Rudder / Glassing and peel ply